 SEO Tip: If you’ve made significant changes to a website, the fastest way to get the updates indexed by Google is to submit it manually using Google’s “Fetch as Google.”
-Once you enter the page you need indexed, click the “Fetch and Render” button.
+Once you enter the page you need to be indexed, click the “Fetch and Render” button.
 Then, you’ll see “Submit to Index” button that appears in the results listing.

 How Long Does SEO Take to Work?

 This question is another that we hear quite often, but it’s about as vague as “How long does it take to rank in Google.”
-You see, there are different levels of SEO, and different types.
+You see, there are different levels of SEO and different types.